whyliuxing/reverse-engineering-journal/README.md

 * Easier in 64-bit code to differentiate between pointers and data values.
 The most common size for storing integers is 32 bits and pointers are always 64 bits
 * RBP is treated like another GPR.
 As a result, local variables are referenced through RSP

-## *Stripped Binaries (12/16/16)*
-* There are 2 sections that contain symbols: .dynsym and .symtab. .dynsym contains dynamic/global symbols, those symbols are resolved at runtime. .symtab contains all the symbols.
-Since they are not necessary for runtime, they are not loaded into memory
-* nm command to list all symbols in the binary from .symtab
-* Stripped binary == no .symtab symbol table
-* .dynsym symbol table cannot be stripped since it is needed for runtime, so imported library symbols remain in a stripped binary.
-But if a binary is compiled statically, it will have no symbol table at all if stripped
-* With non-stripped, gdb can identify local function names and knows the bounds of all functions so we can do: disas "function name"
-* With stripped binary, gdb can’t even identify main.
-Can identify entry point using the command: info file.
-Also, can’t do disas since gdb does not know the bounds of the functions so it does not know which address range should be disassembled.
-Solution: use examine(x) command on address pointed by pc register like: x/14i $pc

 ## *ELF Files (1/20/17)*
 ![ELF Layout - from wikipedia](https://upload.wikimedia.org/wikipedia/commons/7/77/Elf-layout--en.svg)
 * ELF file header starts at offset 0 and is the roadmap that describes the rest of the file.
 It marks the ELF type, architecture, execution entry point, and offsets to program headers and section headers